lhindman/classroom-sync/README.md

 ```

 ## Development Notes
-This code was developed and tested on Ubuntu 20.04
+This code was developed and tested on Ubuntu 20.04 running Python 3.8.10